 Survival of the venerable ring shout tradition in Bolden can be attributed to several factors: a relatively stable community with economic viability, significant outside recognition of the value of the tradition, and the perseverance of several elder tradition-bearers who are deeply committed to continuing the tradition in both community practice and public performance and to encouraging its practice by a new generation.

 In 2017, the shouters released a new album, Spirituals & Shout Songs from the Georgia Coast, under the Smithsonian Folkways label.
-The group also performed at the 2016 opening of the National Museum of African-American History and Culture in Washington, D.C.
+The group also performed at the openings of the Tubman African American Museum in Macon and the National Museum of African-American History and Culture in Washington, D.C.
 Today, the shouters continue to tour schools, festivals, and churches.
+Some of the shouters performed for the soundtrack of the 2021 PBS documentary series, The Black Church: This is Our Story, This is Our Song.

 Share Snippet Copy Copy with Citation